anmolsachan/Hindi-to-English-Dictionary/README.md

-# HIndi-to-English-Dictionary
+# Hindi-to-English-Dictionary

-Creating a hindi to english dictionary.
+Creating a hindi to english dictionary for unl-enconversion.